subit-grg/Team-NeoUltraVeloximaxx/README.md

   - Terraform can be ran multiple times to automate the same application.

 ## Multiple Environment Support
+For this project, we have been completing our work in different branches.
+This meant that each group member was required to have an designated branch for them to push all the work that was completed for deploying the application and - moving all of that into the main branch once everything is completed.
 ## Running Costs
 ## Trello Board
 ## Risk Assessment